SUNGOD3/A-Drawing-Panel/README.md

 * Change color to black and white.

 ### Build environment:
-DEV C++, Using other methods to build may have some bugs
+DEV C++, Using other methods to build may have some bugs.